simplesalt/main-9bc77/content/help-content.md

 ## Draft Feedback

 I have drafts of the talks and articles I'm working on.
 You can find them listed below.
 Each draft allows comments - please add your thoughts directly to the draft.
-If you don't want to attach your name, just shoot them to me however you want.
+If you want your comments private, just shoot them to me however you want.
 I include specific questions as comments in the beginning of each piece.
 You cannot mess anything up, so let it rip.

 ### Specifics